soc members

 Jamel Ortoleva, MD

-I am a Cardiothoracic Anesthesiologist and Intensivist at Tufts Medical Center.
+I am a Cardiothoracic Anesthesiologist and Intensivist at Boston Medical Center.
 After completing my Medical School training at Columbia University, I completed residency in Anesthesiology at Yale New Haven Hospital, my Intensive Care Fellowship at Massachusetts General Hospital, and my Cardiothoracic Anesthesia Fellowship at Beth Israel Deaconess Medical Center.

 jamilpo@gmail.com